amodrojs/amodro-lifecycle/README.md

 I can see an ES module loader defined for the browser using the general approach and lifecycle steps as defined here, and then provide the following special powers (only visible to itself, not something normal scripts could do):

-1) Has a default fetch implementation, something that is analagous to script fetching, but: fetch/translate with CORS: If a fetch is done that does not allow access via CORS, then the ES loader treats this similar to the script tag type of loading: translate() gets called with an empty string, or maybe is not called at all, and the loader would evaluate the text in accordance with the boundaries set in item 2).
+1) Has a default fetch implementation, something that is analogous to script fetching, but: fetch/translate with CORS: If a fetch is done that does not allow access via CORS, then the ES loader treats this similar to the script tag type of loading: translate() gets called with an empty string, or maybe is not called at all, and the loader would evaluate the text in accordance with the boundaries set in item 2).

 A new CORS property might be needed if there is a concern about intranets that allowed * origins for CORS and did not expect this type of use.
 In that case, the translate() step is only run with the real text if the property was set.
 Otherwise, translate is skipped but evaluate can be run on the original script, similar to how script tags operate today.